How Dictation Works

 - Text appears wherever your cursor was when you started dictating.

-- The pill overlay briefly shows a checkmark to confirm the paste.
+- The pill overlay briefly shows a checkmark to confirm the paste succeeded.

 Pipeline Summary